rancher/docs/content/rke/latest/en/example-yamls/_index.md

 # up on trying to get the job status after this timeout in seconds..
 addon_job_timeout: 30

-# There are several network plug-ins that work, but we default
-# to canal
+# Specify network plugin-in (canal, calico, flannel, weave, or none)
 network:
     plugin: canal